I’m Robert. But you already know that, right?

 Like many, I try to live a balanced and healthy lifestyle.
 I try to be conscious of what I consume.
 I try to stay active.
 I’ve run seven marathons, including the famous Boston Marathon on a couple of occasions.

 I own a Cairn Terrier.
+If you were able to ask her, she’d tell you she owns me.
+It’s a daily struggle.
 She is shaggy, spunky, intensely tenacious, tough, playful, independent, scruffy, sturdy, scrappy, willfully stubborn, and always ready for adventure.
 She thrives on attention and is very friendly, but when she spots a squirrel or cat she turns into a mad barking beast warning me the world is about to end.
-I named her Skye after learning Cairns were first developed more than 200 years ago on the Isle of Skye, another destination we will visit.
+I named her Skye after learning Cairns were first developed more than 200 years ago on the Isle of Skye, another destination we plan to visit.

 I’m a licensed ham radio operator, though I haven’t turned on the radios much in the past few years.
 I am changing that and rediscover this wonderful hobby.

 I’m also a sailor and would like to solo sail a small boat across an ocean some day.
 However, Skye is not fond of the open sea.
+Heck, I can’t persuade her to walk across a river bridge, or a dock.
 Imagine that, a terrier not liking water.

 Travel has shown me that we all live on the same beautiful blue marble and have more in common with each other than most of us realize.
 I think the world is a better place when we take the time to get to know each other a little better.

 I have visited our ten Canadian provinces and lived in half of them.
 I plan to spend more time in my own county and see more of it.
 I have yet to visit our three northern Territories.
 I hear they are magnificent.
-But first I want to travel to more distant places while I can.
+But first I want to travel to more distant places while I still able.
+Abke physically and due to the qickly changing political environment.

 There’s a whole lot more to this story that I’m not quite finished writing.
 If you want to know more about my life lessons, check out some of the things I’ve learned so far.
 If that’s not enough for you, ask me.